 Starting a childcare business, whether it’s a large daycare or a part time hobby, should take some preparation and thought.
 As you get started and build a client base, you will begin to enjoy it more and feel more comfortable with the kids you’re caring for.

-Getting and Keeping Clients
+Getting & Keeping Clients for your childcare service

 The best place to start when looking for clients is with people you know.
 The better you know the parents and kids you’re working with, the more comfortable all of you will feel.
 Let friends and family know about your new endeavor.
 Word of mouth is the best marketing tactic for babysitting.